nntdoan/NAORobotGestures/README.md

 3. If this motion is mainly performed by NAO head, you should create a new .py file in gChoregraph/ghead and paste the result of 2. in there. </br>
 Do similarly if the motion is mainly performed by NAO hand, but the .py file is put in gChoregragh/ghand instead. </br>

-Then, delete all the unnessary things: import, Alproxy, etc. Only need to keep the assignment of the 3 list names, times, keys and their values.
-Note that this module only support movement of head and hand for now, so you should only keep the joint names that belong to head and hand.
-So delete anything that does not belong to head and hand (i.e. ankle, hip, etc. ) if you happen to copy that too from Choregrahe. </br>

 4. Name the .py file exactly like how you would use in a .txt story file. </br>
 For example, if you want to use the new gesture as such: